carlosrisma/doctutorial/docs/source/Modules.rst

 GPS-tc module
 =============
-The *gps-tc* provides classes and functions to leverage offline-collected GNSS traces.
+The *gps-tc* module provides classes and functions to leverage offline-collected GNSS traces.
 This module allows realistic positioning data rather than artificial traces created with SUMO.

 Vehicle Visualizer module
 =========================